Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Relativistic von Zeipel-Lidov-Kozai effect

 Numerical and analytical dynamical stability arguments \citep{georgakarakos2008stability} indicate that most triples with comparable masses and mutual distances are dynamically unstable and ultimately decay into a binary and a single star.
-A counter-examples exist though, in which the three stars form a stable and periodic braid.
+Counterexamples exist, however, in which the three stars form a stable and periodic braid.
 Some of these solutions are even stable to second-order post-Newtonian order \citep{lousto2008three}.
 Although dynamically unstable triples are rare, they are of considerable theoretical importance.
-Also, from an observational perspective, they are of interest because they lead to relatively high-velocity stars or stellar mergers.
+From an observational perspective, they are also of interest because they lead to relatively high-velocity stars or stellar mergers.

-Apart from braids, stable triples are always hierarchical in the sense that they can be described as an inner binary and a third body that orbits the center of mass of the inner binary at a distance much larger than the separation of the inner binary, as shown schematically in Figure~\ref{fig:hierarchicalbinary}.
-Such hierarchical triples are rather common, and \cite{tokovinin2014from} estimated their fraction among Solar-type stars in the Solar neighborhood $\sim 13$\,\%.
+Except for braids, stable triples are always hierarchical in the sense that they can be described as an inner binary and a third body that orbits the center of mass of the inner binary at a distance much larger than the separation of the inner binary, as shown schematically in Figure~\ref{fig:hierarchicalbinary}.
+Such hierarchical triples are rather common, and \cite{tokovinin2014from} estimated their fraction among solar-type stars in the solar neighborhood $\sim 13$\,\%.

 An important aspect in the dynamics of hierarchical triples is the periodic exchange of orbital angular momentum between the inner and outer binary.
 Such coupling is only effective when the relative inclination between the two orbital planes of the inner and outer orbits exceed some critical value